Bands most seen

 THE BEAT

-Once at Oxford Poly, once at Milton Keynes supporting Bowie, and once at The Jazz Cafe.
+Once at Oxford Poly, where we got in free by pretending to be their brass section, once at Milton Keynes supporting Bowie, and once at The Jazz Cafe.
 Strange combination…

 THE PRETENDERS